-Forget sad Thanksgiving: early Christmas fever takes over
+Forget sad Thanksgiving: Early Christmas fever takes over

 Jacob Pinkham, a new father in Huntington Beach, California, said he and his wife had a hardfast no-Christmas-’til-December rule, until this year amid pandemic fatigue, election turmoil and the economic devastation hitting millions around the world.

-The couple got to thinking about their Christmas trip to Cork, Ireland, a few years back and the all-Christmas radio station they discovered there, Christmas FM.
-They've been listening for weeks.
+The family got to thinking about its Christmas trip to Cork, Ireland, a few years back and the all-Christmas radio station they discovered there, Christmas FM.
+They’ve been listening for weeks.

 Pinkham’s favorite holiday tune?
 If he had to choose, it would be Nat King Cole’s “The Christmas Song.”